Service Dogs For Veterans Pocatello, ID

 About Service Dogs for Veterans

-Yes, PAVE has been accredited as a member of Assistance Dogs International.
+Yes, PAVE can be accredited to Assistance Dogs International.
 This international leader in assistance dog training and acquisition sets and promotes high standards of excellence.
 Only three Oregon organizations currently hold accreditation.

 Around 90 cents of each dollar goes towards program expenses.

 PAVE pays for the service dog, training and support, as well as the initial equipment and supplies worth over $1,500.

 Training a service dog takes between 1.5 and 2 years.

 PAVE works closely with Guide Dogs for the Blind, select breeders and rescues/shelters.

 PAVE trains Labrador Retrievers (Gold Retrievers), Lab/Golden cross dogs.

 These breeds have been proven to be excellent service dogs in terms of temperament, aptitude, and work ethic.

 Training commences when the dogs are accepted into our program.